AkashKrDutta/mydotfiles/README.md

-# Install apps and their dotfile configs without sudo
+# Install apps without sudo

-All files are kept in a custom directory except changes made to ~/.bashrc and ~/.local/share/fonts etc (config files which can be changed withou sudo).
-Useful when moving to new enviroment.
+All files are kept in a custom directory except changes made to ~/.bashrc and ~/.local/share/fonts etc.

-## Pre Installations
-Change configs present in `config.sh` according to your needs.
+You might wannt edit config.sh before installing.

+## How to Install
+Run `source create_env.sh` which would enable functions : `install_7zip`, `install_zsh` etc. Use these functions to install.
+Some dependancy are also covered like `install_ncurses` for zsh.

 ## Order of Installations
-Recommended order of app installation -

-1. 7za --> important since following depend on this
+Recommended order:

+1. 7za: Must install at first.
+Other installation depend on this as it generalizes decompression be it gzip, bzip etc.
 1. zsh (ncurses might be dependancy)
 1. oh-my-zsh
-1. dracula-gnome-terminal
-1. powerlevel10k

-## How to Install
-Run `source create_env.sh` which would enable functions : `install_7zip`, `install_zsh` etc. Use these functions to install.

 ## Distribution Supported
 * Ubuntu

-Will attach screenshots [WIP]

-## What next?
-Check out my perfect-dark firefox theme here: https://github.com/AkashKrDutta/firefox-dark-theme